fvelsg/dtdisplay.koplugin/README.md

-# dtdisplay.koplugin
+# dtdisplay.koplugin (Fork)

-A [koreader][1] plugin to display the time and day in a fullscreen widget.
+A [koreader][1] plugin to display the time and day in a fullscreen widget with images allowed and some other functionalities.

 ## Motivation